Frequently Asked Questions

 Where is the waiting area?

-A: The waiting area for all attractions is outdoors, under weather protected tents.
+A: The waiting area for all attractions is outdoors, under weather protected tents. (our over-flow wait areas are not covered).
 All the attractions themselves are INDOORS.
 WE ARE OPEN RAIN OR SHINE!
 Please keep an eye on the temperature before coming so you can dress accordingly.

 How long does it take to go through?

 A: Our Escape rooms are a 1 hour experience or a 5 minute experience depending on the room chosen.
 If you choose the 3 haunted house combo, we expect that you will experience heart-pounding action long enough to feel VERY satisfied, and worth the trip.
+Guests report that it routinely takes them between 40 minutes to 1 hour to complete all 3 haunted houses.
 Its hard to say exactly how long it takes to navigate all 3 haunted houses because this is not a timed ride.
 It’s a walk-through attraction where guests are free to experience the attractions at their own pace.
 This vastly affects the amount of time guests are inside the attractions.
 Guests who get scared easily and run through the attractions are inside for far less than those who really take in the environment and take their time.
 Needlessly to say, Brighton Asylum is a world class haunted attraction experience, and has received numerous recognition, including visits from The Today Show, Cake Boss, actor James Franco, as well as winning top haunt awards from Buzzfeed, The Huffington Post, Haunted Attraction Magazine, Haunted Attraction Association, and many more.

 NOTE: Please dont call us with this question because we are going to give you the same answer as above